 University of Lethbridge

-William is a second-year Masters of Counselling student at the University of Lethbridge.
+William is a second-year Master of Counselling student at the University of Lethbridge.
 His research interests are in the application of philosophy to counselling, addictions psychology, sports psychology, and joy.
-As a PAA Campus Representative, William hopes to better inform people on the value of a PAA membership and strengthen the PAA community.
+As a PAA Campus Representative, William hopes to better inform people about the value of a PAA membership and strengthen the PAA community.
 Before pursuing counselling, William was an amateur snowboarder, and he continues to stay in the industry as a writer.

 University of Alberta